 This Valentine’s Dessert board, is a modern twist on typical treats for the occasion, featuring all the delicious and decadent options the heart desires.
 Plus, there’s no baking required and you won’t have to spend hours in the kitchen prepping as you might with some other homemade V-day treats.

 Dessert boards, like charcuterie are quick to assemble and large enough to feed 4-6, but also a good size for 2, with a movie and a glass of your favorite wine or bubbles, post dinner.

-So if you’re planning to stay in and are not sure what to make for your Valentine tomorrow, check out the tips below to create a sweet dessert board of your own!
-And if Valentine’s Day’s not really your thing, this sweet board will be a great alternative way to practice self care, because, you deserve to treat yourself!
+So if you’re planning to stay in and are not sure what to make for your Valentine tomorrow, check out the tips!
+And if Valentine’s Day’s not really your thing, this sweet board will be a great alternative way to practice self care, because, you deserve to treat yourself too!

 How to assemble a Valentine’s Dessert Board

 To make the board, I used treats that I had pre-made and froze, but store-bought is also an option.

 Choose a theme (in this case Valentine’s Day).
 The theme will allow you to determine a color scheme for the board.
 Today’s board is made with a variety of pinks and reds to represent the holiday of love.